Peoples State Forest was established in 1924 for the people of Connecticut. It is open to

 the public for picnicking, hiking, youth-group camping, fishing, hunting, snowmobiling, and cross-country skiing.

-Hours: The Nature Museum is open Saturday and Sunday, 10:30 AM - 4:30 PM, Memorial Day through Labor Day weekend, or during the week by appointment.
+Hours: The Nature Museum is open Friday, Saturday, Sunday, and Monday, 10:30 AM - 4:30 PM, Memorial Day through Labor Day weekend.

 Museum Naturalist ~ Janet Bumstead